 Our second Town Hall presentation was held on 7 February 2023.
 The campus community, as well as the larger Kalamazoo community, were invited to see the design progress, ask questions and provide input.
 See the presentation here.

 As construction begins, the south campus area will become tricky to navigate.
-Stay tuned for site logistics information as alternate walking, parking and driving routes are developed.
+See the site logistics plan for information on alternate walking, parking and driving routes in the area.

 Questions regarding the Hilltop Village Parking Structure, Loop Road Extension and Pedestrian Pathways project should be directed to Barb Vader, Project Manager: firstname.lastname@example.org or (269) 387-8559.